"She's a metre across the hips, easily," said Julia.

 - Freakiness Shame: One character has a deformity, mutation, or other trait that makes them stand out, but another character finds it attractive.

 - Hooker with a Heart of Gold: She's a prostitute and thus an "unchaste" woman, but she's a nice person.
 The archetype either makes her wiser because of her job, or Love Redeems and she is rescued from it by her Knight in Shining Armor.

 - I Can Change My Beloved: Part of the appeal of an outlier is the belief that you (and ONLY you) can turn them into something "better".

 - Military Maverick: The bad boy that usually seduces The General's Daughter.

-- My Girl Is a Slut: The promiscuity of the girl stands opposed to All Women Are Prudes and is a massive turn-on.
+- My Girl Is a Slut: The promiscuity of the girl stands opposed to the notion that All Women Are Prudes and is a massive turn-on.

 - Race Fetish: A person has a fetish for a particular race, presumably because their own is more common.